playingoDEERUX/growbrewproxy/README.md

 - Cleaning code mess and maybe better UI
 ---------------------------------------------------------------

+# Tested with Visual Studio 2017

+Credits to moien007 for ENet.Managed and kernys for Kernys.Bson

 current version: 1.5.1
 # MADE BY DEERUX AND iProgramInCpp - YouTube (me): https://www.youtube.com/channel/UCi88IU-vDvVr6Tay9CT20Gw?view_as=subscriber